Representations of $\omega$-Lie Algebras and Tailed Derivations of Lie Algebras: The -Lie version of Lie's theorem

-Furthermore, we give some remarks on $\ome$-Lie algebra modules.
-We refer to \cite[Section 6]{CZZZ2018} for some fundamental properties of $\ome$-Lie algebra modules.
-Note that in \cite[Section 2]{Zus2010}, the author claimed that the cohomology groups $H^{n}(\g,W)$ for an $\ome$-Lie algebra $\g$ and a $\g$-module $W$ could be defined by the same formula for the differential as for ordinary Lie algebras.
-Here we give some observations which show that $H^{n}(\g,W)$ might not be derived in the usual way as one does in the case of ordinary Lie algebras.
-We first note that unlike the situation of ordinary Lie algebras, the map would not give an $L$-module structure on the tensor product $V\otimes W$, where $x\in L, v\in V$ and $w \in W$.
-However, for multiplicative $\ome$-Lie algebras we have
+We give some remarks on modules and cohomology of $\omega$-Lie algebras.
+We refer to \cite[Section 6]{CZZZ18} for some fundamental properties of modules for $\omega$-Lie algebras.
+The following example shows that the cohomology groups $\HH^{n}(L,V)$ of an $\omega$-Lie algebra $L$ with coefficients in an $L$-module $V$ cannot be defined by the same formula for the differential as for ordinary Lie algebras via the way of Chevalley–Eilenberg complex; compared with \cite{CE48}.